oliverweissl/DSP-Project/README.md

 # DPCL JSON schema

 DPCL (*duty, power, claim and liability*, or *duty/power computer language*) is a domain specific language that serves as an information model for specififying norms.
-As the discussions on normative concepts are still hot in the dedicated literature, DPCL remains neutral with respect to the actual semantics, yet aims to provide a minimal common ground to encode normative computational artefacts.
+As discussions on normative concepts are still open in the literature, DPCL remains neutral with respect to the actual semantics for normative concepts, yet aims to provide a minimal common ground to encode normative computational artefacts.

 For a fast comparison:
 - DPCL like ODRL aims to provive primarily an informational model, and is JSON-centred, but DPCL include powers;